Stacks of quarters lined up, increasing as they go with miniture graduation cap at the top

 However, it's worth doing some research and some calculations to determine how much you'll be required to pay on top of your tuition bill.

-Is Going to College Worth It?
+Is College Worth It?
+The Key Benefits

 It's a valid question - but in short, the answer is yes.
 You might look at the list above and think that there's no way that spending all of that money on a college education will be worth it.
-However, while the cost of college is admittedly high, there is still enormous benefit to obtaining a four-year degree.
+However, while the cost of college is admittedly high, there is still enormous benefit to obtaining a degree.
 Here are the top reasons why college is worth it.

 Increased Earning Potential for College Graduates